Visulth/MineMogulMods/README.md

 	- Stopped game from constantly attempting to regenerate empty Quest HUD UI
 </details>

+## Rotate Miners

+Allows autominers to be rotated

+### Version
+- Mod: 1.0.0
+- Tested with:
+	- BepInEx: 5.4.23.4
+	- MineMogul 0.1.1.1 Early Access

 ## No Supports

 Prevents all buildables from building supports.